Ryan McAidoo

-Ryan Kelly McAidoo (born 24 June 2008) is an English professional footballer who plays as a winger for Manchester City.
+Ryan McAidoo (born 24 June 2008) is an English professional footballer who plays as a winger for Premier League club Manchester City.

 Club career

 As a youth player, McAidoo joined the youth academy of Colchester United.

 Following his stint there, he joined the youth academy of Premier League side Chelsea.
 Ahead of the 2024–25 season, he joined the youth academy of Premier League side Manchester City, where he played in the UEFA Youth League.

+On 10 January 2026, McAidoo made his senior debut for Manchester City, scoring a goal in a 10–1 victory over Exeter City in the FA Cup third round.

+On 28 August 2026, McAidoo made his first Premier League appearance for Manchester City, subbing on in the 82nd minute against Crystal Palace.

 International career

 McAidoo is an England youth international.
-During May 2025, he played for the England national under-17 football team at the 2025 UEFA European Under-17 Championship as well as the 2025 FIFA U-17 World Cup..
 He is also eligible to represent Ghana through his heritage.

+During May 2025, McAidoo played for England U17 at the 2025 UEFA European Under-17 Championship starting in their opening game of the tournament against Belgium.
+Later that year he was included in the England squad for the 2025 FIFA U-17 World Cup.
+McAidoo started group games against Venezuela and Haiti and came off the bench as a substitute during their round of sixteen elimination by Austria.

 Style of play

 McAidoo plays as a winger.
 Left-footed, he is known for his dribbling ability.